This article was updated on August 5, 2021.

 Utilize Social Media to Its Fullest Extent

-These days, social media is one of the most powerful marketing tools at your disposal, and best of all, it’s free.
-But social media sites such as Facebook, Instagram, and Twitter aren’t simply meant for promotional and advertising efforts.
+These days, social media is one of the most powerful marketing tools at your disposal for building customer relationships, and best of all, it's free.
+But social media sites such as Facebook, Instagram, and Twitter aren't simply meant for promotional and advertising efforts.
 They are a critical way you can connect with customers and build relationships.
 According to Sprout Social:

 Connection breeds loyalty and bottom line growth.
 Investing in relationships with consumers directly impacts business revenue and strengthens customer loyalty.
+With the introduction of the CRM tool, we're able to track information from our clients to offer a customized marketing strategy, which hopefully leads to good relationship building and a satisfied customer.
 When customers feel connected to brands, more than half of consumers (57%) will increase their spending with that brand and 76% will buy from them over a competitor.
+This shows the importance of good customer relations and a strong relationship marketing strategy.

 Building customer connections via social media can help boost your company's bottom line.
 But what does proper social media conduct look like?
 Companies that do it right will: